robocorp/robotframework-lsp/robotframework-ls/docs/faq.md

   },
 ```

-How do I configure the Robocop linter?
+How to configure the Robocop linter?
 ---------------------------------------

 To configure the linter create a `.robocop` file in your workspace root and fill it with the values you want.